Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/supported-devices-reference.md

 | **Nintendo Switch Pro Controller (wired)** | Not compatible | Not compatible | Not supported |
 | **Nintendo Switch Pro Controller (wireless)** | Not compatible | Not compatible | Not supported |

-## WebGL device support {#webgl-device-support}
+## WebGL device support

 The Input System supports the Standard Gamepad mapping as specified in the [W3C Gamepad Specification](https://www.w3.org/TR/gamepad/#remapping).
 It also supports gamepads and joysticks that the browser surfaces without a mapping, but this support is limited to detecting the axes and buttons which are present, without any context as to what they mean.

-This means gamepads and joysticks are generally only useful if you [manually remap them](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.11/api/UnityEngine.InputSystem.InputActionRebindingExtensions.html).
-The Input System reports these devices as generic [Joysticks](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.11/api/UnityEngine.InputSystem.Joystick.html).
+This means gamepads and joysticks are generally only useful if you [manually remap them](xref:UnityEngine.InputSystem.InputActionRebindingExtensions).
+The Input System reports these devices as generic [Joysticks](xref:UnityEngine.InputSystem.Joystick).

 Support varies between browsers, devices, and operating systems, and further differs for different browser versions, so it's not feasible to provide an up-to-date compatibility list.The following table is a guideline for what gamepads work in WebGL builds.